Adam-Alive/camden-curling-club/README.md

 ![screenshot](documentation/mockup.png)

 ## UX
-### Initial Design
+### Initial Design and Wireframes

-In this section, you will briefly explain your design processes.
+For all screen sizes I wanted to centre the content for each page and present here the primary wireframes for each: [WIREFRAMES.md](WIREFRAMES.md).

 ### Colour Scheme